Lipschitz Functions on Unions and Quotients of Metric Spaces: Lipschitz Light Maps on Unions and Quotients of QC Trees

 A subset $U$ of a metric space $X$ is \textit{$\delta$-connected} if every pair of points in $U$ is contained in a $\delta$-chain in $U$.
 A \textit{$\delta$-component} of $X$ is a maximal $\delta$-connected subset of $X$.

-\begin{definition} A map $f:X\to Y$ between metric spaces is \textit{Lipschitz light} if there exist constants $L,Q>0$ such that \begin{enumerate} \item{$f$ is $L$-Lipschitz, and} \item{for every $r>0$ and $E\subset Y$ such that $\diam(E)\leq r$, the $r$-components of $f^{-1}(E)$ have diameter at most $Qr$.} \end{enumerate} In this case we say that $f$ is $L$-Lipschitz and $Q$-light.
-Given a collection of maps $\{f_i\}_{i\in I}$, we say that the maps are \textit{uniformly} Lipschitz light if there exist $L,Q>0$ such that, for every $i\in I$, the map $f_i$ is $L$-Lipschitz and $Q$-light. \end{definition}
+\begin{definition} A map $f:X\to Y$ between metric spaces is \textit{Lipschitz light} if there exist constants $L,Q>0$ such that \begin{enumerate} \item{$f$ is $L$-Lipschitz, and} \item{for every $r>0$ and $E\subset Y$ such that $\diam(E)\leq r$, the $r$-components of $f^{-1}(E)$ have diameter at most $Qr$.} \end{enumerate} We say that such an $f$ is $L$-Lipschitz and $Q$-light.
+A collection of maps $\{f_i\}_{i\in I}$ is said to be \textit{uniformly} Lipschitz light if there exist $L,Q>0$ such that, for every $i\in I$, the map $f_i$ is $L$-Lipschitz and $Q$-light. \end{definition}

 \begin{remark} In \cite[Section 1.4]{David21}, David points out that the above definition of a Lipschitz light map is equivalent to the following for maps into Euclidean space: There exist $L,Q>0$ such that $f$ is $L$-Lipschitz, and, for every bounded subset $E\subset \mathbb{R}^d$, the $\diam(E)$-components of $f^{-1}(E)$ have diameter at most $Q\cdot\diam(E)$. \end{remark}